Which Expression Is Equivalent To 8+n

 To verify if an expression is equivalent to 8 + n, follow these steps:

 1. Simplify Both Expressions: Reduce each expression to its simplest form.
-To give you an idea, if comparing 8 + n to *
+As an example, if comparing 8 + n to *

 Step-by-Step Guide to Determining Equivalence (Continued)